 Having carefully considered the proposed development, Officers consider that the proposal broadly complies with planning policy.
 Whilst a departure from the development plan, in this instance, the provision of housing is considered to outweigh the plan and therefore justifies the grant of consent as an exception to normal housing policies.
-The recommendation is therefore one of conditional approval.
+The recommendation is therefore one of conditional approval subject to conditions as specified below;